fanf2/kbd/unix69/lego.md

 slop between housing and support is large, 1mm

-let's use 7 x 14 mm stab cutouts, aligned with and 1.5 mm from the switch cutout
+let's use 7 mm stab cutouts,
+aligned with and 1.5 mm from the switch cutout

+vertical size of cutout needs extra clearance for stab wire

+cherry has 0.484 - 0.26 = 0.224 in = 5.7 mm above

+and below 0.53 - 0.224 = 0.306 in = 7.8 mm below

+ai03 has 6 mm above 9 mm below

+I think 8+8 should be plenty